Companion Plants for Cauliflower: Attracting Beneficial Insects

 By growing certain plants alongside your cauliflower, you can provide a range of benefits, from deterring pests and attracting beneficial insects to improving soil quality and providing support or shade.

-Here we'll explore some of the best companion plants for cauliflower and how they can help to promote healthy growth and development.
 In this guide, we'll cover everything from heavy feeders and nutrient fixers to plants that can help to deter pests and attract beneficial insects.

 To learn more about vegetable companion planting, check out my guides: